dduan/duan.ca/articles/2021/01/03/human-grade-toml-parser-in-swift.md

 So, the new parser is much much slower!
 However, I know from debugging through 200+ unit tests that, the new parser fixed a few serious bugs compared to the old.
 It also conforms to diffs between version 0.5 and 1.0 of the TOML spec.
-Speed along is not good enough of a reason to throw this work away!
+Speed alone is not good enough of a reason to throw this work away!
 There's another reason the new parser is superior, but I'll talk about it later.

 To be fair to parser combinators, I made several decisions that preferred development speed over